pushtechnology/diffusion-benchmark-suite/README.md

 which will launch all the tests included.
 This run will default to testing the Web Sockets transport with no conflation enabled.<br>
 By the end of the run we will expect to have a set of experiment settings and output files.
-The settings files are not over written and thus allow for manual tweaking.
+The settings files are __not over written__ and thus allow for manual tweaking.
+If you change the settings and re-run the settings from the file will be used.

 ####Run a subset of the throughput suite against localhost.
 >    $ ant -f throughput-suite.xml -Dtest.name.contains=125b<br>